抽象文学

 Absurdist Literature / Abstract Writing

-chōuxiàng wénxué
+Pronounced chōuxiàng wénxué in Mandarin

-What Does It Mean?
+What Does 抽象文学 Mean?

-Imagine if Kafka wrote your group chat messages while sleep-deprived. '抽象文学' is a Gen-Z internet style where mundane, frustrating, or embarrassing moments are retold in hilariously exaggerated, surreal, and deadpan prose.
+Imagine if Kafka wrote your group chat messages while sleep-deprived.
+Emerging around 2024, '抽象文学' is a Gen-Z internet style where mundane, frustrating, or embarrassing moments are retold in hilariously exaggerated, surreal, and deadpan prose.
 Think: describing missing a bus as 'a fateful rendezvous with the void.'
 It's not quite poetry, not quite complaint — it's the art of making the unbearable sound like a literary masterpiece nobody asked for.

 Cultural Context